 MY EMOTIONAL RESPONSE/ FUN FACTOR

-Note: I weigh books so most are in the range of 2, 3 and 4 stars, and I consider 2, 3 and 4 star books as ‘Average’ quality.
+Note: For perspective of what this star ranking means, here’s a link to my rankings for 2022.
+In summary, I weigh books so most are 3 stars.
+I consider 3 star books as ‘Average’ quality.

 To put this review/study in proper context, you must know my starting point.

 I found book 1 a bit uninspired, so I came into book 2 not-very-excited.
 I was pleasantly surprised, because I thought book 2 was better than book 1.